 That’s it.
-Those are my favorites shows to sleep to…
+Those are my favorite shows to sleep to…

 I could have included many others, but lots of them offend my sensibilities or mess with my moral compass.
 For this reason, I don’t mention those.
 Let’s just say shows like Comedians in Cars Getting Coffee would be on the list, but for the all too frequent “f” bombs.

 As for the ones I included here on my Christian lifestyle blog, do you see the trend?
 I LOVED old movies and TV shows.
 Mainly because some of them are nostalgic because I can link them to my childhood or younger days, so, they represent something comforting for me.

 Since I’m talking “comfort” if you can’t sleep try a hot bath with Epson Salt.
 The magnesium relaxes your muscles and the warm bath is so tranquilizing.
 Sometimes, I’ll play an Abide video while I let the stress of the day soak off my old, tired bones.